Tetr4/MiniJava/docs/Parsing.md

 The generated parser is a deterministic finite automaton (DFA) which parses the token stream from our [scanner](/docs/Scanning.md) into an Abstract Syntax Tree (AST).
-The generated file [MJParser.stat](/gen/minijava/MJParser.stat) allows you to take a look at the generated DFA.
+The generated file /gen/minijava/MJParser.stat allows you to take a look at the generated DFA.

+The AST is further analyzed starting with [name resolution](/docs/NameResolution.md).